LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 ## Core Development Discussion

-You may propose new features or improvements of existing Lychee behavior in the [issue board][1].
+You may propose new features or improvements to existing Lychee behavior in the [issue board][1].
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

 ## Joining the Team

-You would like to support Lychee and help us to push it further?
+You would like to support Lychee and help us push it further?
 Join the team!
-Your passion towards Lychee will be measured by how active you are on the project.
+Your passion for Lychee will be measured by how active you are on the project.
-A minimum of 3 pull request merged is to be expected before recieving the invitation.
+A minimum of three pull requests merged is to be expected before receiving the invitation.
-However exceptions may apply (e.g. you want to rewrite 100% of the front-end to VueJS).
+However, exceptions may apply (e.g., if you want to rewrite 100% of the front-end to VueJS).

 Contact us on [Gitter][2] if you would like to know more! :)

 ## How to properly submit a pull-request to Lychee?

-Pull request need to respect a few simple constraints described below which make the life of everyone easier.
+Pull requests need to respect a few simple constraints described below, which make everyone's life easier.

 ### Which Branch to use?
 When submitting a new feature or fixing a bug, please create a new branch from master: